Java Chatbot

 NLP - the processing of written and spoken language

 NLP enables chatbots to understand and interpret human language.
-In Java, you have the likes of Apache OpenNLP and Stanford NLP for natural language understanding.
+In Java, you have options such as Apache OpenNLP and Stanford NLP for natural language understanding.

 Example: